 CB-CID warns against fake news over sensational TN deaths case

-The news website falsely showed their bodies to have sustained serious cut injuries on the chest, neck and other parts, a CB-CID press release said.
-"When the injuries are shown in the picture (on the website) was compared with the injuries noted by the post-mortem doctor, it is seen that they do not tally at all."
-Hence, these photographs seem to be morphed and published by that news portal with an intention to create social unrest among the public, the special probe agency said.
+The news website falsely showed their bodies to have sustained serious cut injuries on the chest, neck and other parts, according to a CB-CID press release.
+"When the injuries shown in the picture (in the website) was compared with the injuries noted by the post-mortem doctor, it is seen that they do not tally at all."
+Hence, these photographs seem to be morphed and published by that portal with an intention to create social unrest among the public, the special probe agency said.

 "Moreover, such posts with distorted facts seriously hamper the investigation of the case," it said.
-Based on a complaint, a case has been registered and the matter taken up for probe, it said.
+Based on a complaint, a case has been registered and the matter has been taken up for a probe, it said.

 After being remanded to judicial custody by a magistrate next day, the two were lodged in the Kovilpatti sub-jail.
 They were admitted to a government hospital in Kovilpatti by jail authorities on June 22 and died in the space of a few hours.